doohee323/buildGoInChroot/README.md

 # BuildGoInChroot

-When you need to build in different ubuntu version, you can use chroot.
+When you need to build golang app. in different ubuntu version, you can use chroot.
 I made it for the usecase.
 It makes chroot environment and a builds debian file.

 # Required
 ```